bthuilot/bthuilot.github.io/_posts/2024-05-24-docker-secrets.md

 ## How can I know if my secret has been leaked?

-And now a word from our sponsor.... me.
+And now a word from our sponsor... me.

-As a side project I've written [Dockerleaks](github.com/bthuilot/dockereleaks), a CLI tool that will connect to the docker daemon and attempt to search the built image for secret regular expression matches and high entropy strings.
+As a side project I've written [Dockerleaks](https://github.com/bthuilot/dockerleaks), a CLI tool that will connect to the docker daemon and attempt to search the built image for secret regular expression matches and high entropy strings.
 Be sure to check it out on my GitHub!